Canon 6D vs 1Ds Mark III

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the number of relative strengths (bullet points above) is taken as a guide, the 6D is the clear winner of the match-up (7 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D emerges as the winner of the contest (8 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D Mark II vs Sony WX800

 - Canon 5D Mark IV vs Sony A99 II

 - Canon 650D vs Fujifilm X-T100

 - Nikon D3400 vs Canon 2000D

 - Nikon D7200 vs Leica D-LUX Typ 109